lindslev/two-bucket/README.md

 Example:
 Bucket one can hold up to 7 liters, and bucket two can hold up to 11 liters.
 Let's say bucket one, at a given step, is holding 7 liters, and bucket two is holding 8 liters (7,8).
 If you empty bucket one and make no change to bucket two, leaving you with 0 liters and 8 liters respectively (0,8), that counts as one "move".
 Instead, if you had poured from bucket one into bucket two until bucket two was full, leaving you with 4 liters in bucket one and 11 liters in bucket two (4,11), that would count as only one "move" as well.

-So the only valid moves are:
+To conclude, the only valid moves are:
 - pouring from one bucket to another
 - emptying one bucket and doing nothing to the other
 - filling one bucket and doing nothing to the other

-One last rule: when starting with the larger bucket (bucket two), you are NOT allowed at any point to have bucket one full and bucket two empty (the opposite starting point); that would defeat the purpose of seeing the difference between the two approaches!

-Written with <3 at [Fullstack Academy](http://www.fullstackacademy.com/) by [Lindsay](http://github.com/lindslev).
+Written with <3 at [Fullstack Academy](http://www.fullstackacademy.com/) by [Lindsay](http://lindsaylevine.com).

 ## Making the Test Suite Pass